Rising star Pepi joins regulars Pulisic, McKennie and Dest to headline USMNT World Cup qualifying squad

 His All-Star Game penalty contribution ensured his presence would be recognized by a nationwide audience.

-The decision about his national team allegiance, however, will be difficult, especially as his on-field exploits mean the USMNT and Mexico will likely push harder for his talent.
+The decision about his national team allegiance, however, will be difficult, especially as his on-field exploits have led the USMNT and Mexico to push harder for his talent.

-And while participating in upcoming World Cup qualifiers for the United States may seem like a good sign for Berhalter, the truth is that his mind is not yet made up.
+Just days before being named to thee qualifying roster, he expressed uncertainty.

 “Yes, I am still thinking about who I'm going to represent,” Pepi said to MLS.com this week.
 “It’s so hard – it's actually very hard.
 I don't know, I've spent about three, four months thinking about this decision.
 And I feel like I'm in the same place every day.
 I can't lean one way or I can't lean the other way.
 I'm just stuck in the middle.”